la2050/archive/_projects/2015/free-music-studio-access-for-students-of-los-angeles.md

   The $100,000 would go directly to the business in buying equipment and allowing our doors to be open to students after school for 2 hours everyday for 2 school years, as well as the teacher/overseer salary.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The Aguilars have invested $27,000 of their own money to secure the warehouse and start the build of Eastside Rehearsal.
-They've taken out a loan of another
-  $20,000 on their house, and had their friend Eddie Rivas contribute another
-  $20,000 to finish the project.
-We are in the midst of building out the warehouse space now and hope to be open in October.
-The $100,000 grant would help secure the equipment needed and ensure that the business would be up and running with out going further in to debt.
-The money spent so far went in to renting the property, contractor and building permits, electrical, air conditioning and sound proofing the studio spaces.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- 5 drumsets=$2,500
-   10 additional drum cymbals=$2,500
-   5 extra kick pedals=$500
-   5 guitar amplifiers=$4,700
-   4 guitar cabinets=$4,000
-   5 bass amplifiers=$3,700
-   4 bass cabinets=$1,600
-   4 PA systems=$3,700
-   2 back up amplifiers=$2,000
-   10 microphones= $1,000
-   20 xlr cables=$600
-   10 speaker stands=$600
-   equipment total=$27,400

-   room rental is $15/hr for 2 hours/day for the students, times 5 rooms =
-   $150/day times 180 days for 2 school years = $27,000 x2 years= $54,000

-   salary for teacher to oversee the students = $10,800 x2 years=$21,600

-   equipment $27,400
-   5 rooms for students for 2 school years $54,000
-   teacher salary $21,600
-   Total= $103,000
 How do you plan to scale the success of your proposal?: >- The success of our proposal would look like our practice rooms filled with students every day after school, practicing their instruments, forming bands,